 After driving for about an hour, you will make it to stop two, Mission San Juan Basilica.
-This mission is relatively large and can be a prevalent one for school children, so be warned.
+This mission is relatively large and can be a popular one for school children, so be warned.
 When I went, there were five school buses and at least 200 children running around.
-This mission has a unique altarpiece that you will enjoy, and it has an excellent museum with a lot of artifacts as well.
+This mission has a unique altarpiece that you will enjoy seeing, and it has an excellent museum with a lot of artifacts as well.

 - Time Needed: 1 hour

 - Highlights: Altar, chapel, artifacts, exterior

 Technically the above mission is located on state park grounds, and there are three renovated old buildings around it, including a hotel, old house, and stables.
 The cost is $3 to visit these, and I would recommend doing it since you are already in the area.

 - Time Needed: 45 min – 1 hour

 - Highlights: Old hotel rooms, collection of old buggies

 This pizza place is located all over the Santa Cruz area, so when you get hungry, there is probably one nearby.
 I like going in and seeing what the pizza of the day is and getting a few slices.
 If they have the Big Sur, then be sure to get that one.